GoogleCloudPlatform/cloud-foundation-fabric/examples/cloud-operations/glb_and_armor/README.md

 Before we deploy the architecture, you will need the following information:

 * The __project ID__.
-* A __unique prefix__ that you want all the deployed resources to have (for example: awesomestartup).
+* Optional: a __unique prefix__ that you want all the deployed resources to have (for example: awesomestartup).
 This must be a string with no spaces or tabs.

 #### Step 2: Deploying the resources